ffes/domoticz-buienradar/ReadMe.md

 wget http://xml.buienradar.nl -O buienradar.xml
 ```

-The localtest.py will use this file when it is found in the current directory.
+`localtest.py` will use this file when it is found in the current directory.
+This way you can avoid hammering the website when testing.

 If you want to summit a pull request, please use an editor that supports
 [EditorConfig](http://editorconfig.org) so the line endings and indent style